Introducing ShelleyTheArtist: Resident Artist

-ShelleyTheArtist is the new Resident Artist at The Milestone Hotel & Residences.
+ShelleyTheArtist is the new Resident Artist of Red Carnation's London properties.
 Learn more about Shelley's loves and inspirations as we explore what makes her artistic style so unique and uncover her fascinating personal history.

 After many years of working as a painter and teacher in Los Angeles, ShelleyTheArtist is currently based in London, the city of her birth.
 Her preferred studio is the urban landscape where she constantly finds inspiration on trains, cafes, and everywhere people gravitate.
 Essentially, she is a voyeur, looking for narratives in peoples’ faces and demeanours.
 It’s an instinctual process, where she will be inspired by someone and know she wants to tell their story.